Vlorenzolana/DIY_Spirulina_Simple_Bioreactor/README.md

    Arduino Nano or compatible micro-controller board Air and vacuum pump DC motor - 4.5V and 1.8 LPM TIP120 Darlington transistor
+   1K Resistor (for the transistor/pump)
    Diode 1N4001
    Bright white LED (extra size)
-   Resistance 330 Ohm
-   1K resistor
+   220 Ohm Resistor(for the white LED)
+   UV LED
+   100 Ohm resistor (for the UV LED)